ManfredAabye/diva-distribution/README.md

 # ⚠️This is a feasibility study and has no practical use yet
-Status: It works, but the Wifi HTML pages cannot be accessed.
+Status: It works.

+Configuration using Configure.exe/dll doesn't work.

+Updating using Update.exe/dll doesn't work.

 To create a binary OpenSimulator or Diva-distribution, you can simply use OpenSimBuilder.bat, it is self-explanatory.